akitaonrails/rinhabackend-python-fastapi/README.md

 ## TODO
-background task for bulk insert + redis queue
+background task for bulk insert

 ## HOW TO RUN
 To dev: